opencog/atomspace/opencog/query/README.md

 multiple variables interacting in difficult ways (or even graphs with no constant nodes in them at all!)

-The subgraph isomomorphism algorithm itself does not make use of or require the atomspace: it simply traces connections between links by traversing the incoming and outgoing sets.
-The atomspace is required in only two places: to find a set of starting points for the search (e.g. by finding all nodes of a given type), and as the location into which new graphs are inserted (during graph-re-writing).
+The subgraph isomorphism algorithm itself does not make use of or require the AtomSpace: it simply traces connections between links by traversing the incoming and outgoing sets.
+The AtomSpace is required in only two places: to find a set of starting points for the search (e.g. by finding all nodes of a given type), and as the location into which new graphs are inserted (during graph-re-writing).